BlafKing/sd-civitai-browser-plus/README.md

 <h3>Sleek and Intuitive User Interface 🖌️</h3>

-* Enjoy a clutter-free, user-friendly interface, designed to enhance your CivitAi browsing and management experience.
+* Enjoy a clutter-free, user-friendly interface, designed to enhance your experience.

 <h3>Actively maintained with feature requests welcome 🛠️</h3>